This is reposted from a couple of years ago. A blessed Epiphany to those of you who celebrate it.

 And yet they chose it.
 This man and this young woman, two insignificant people from a backwoods, no-count town.
 "Can anything good come from Nazareth?"
 Theirs were not the roles the big-name actors would choose.
 They were not kings or queens, religious authorities, or ruling governors.
 They were a carpenter and a girl, on the verge of an ordinary, simple life, yet there they sat, with kings bowing before them and the King on their knees.

-For the full story, read here and here, and for another reflection on this story, read here.
+For the full story, read here and here.